wangc86/mosquitto/csc0056-hw4/Homework04.md

 ### 3.2 Evaluating Little's Theorem (20 points)

 Now we are ready to evaluate Little's Theorem using Mosquitto.
+Recall that Little's Theorem states the following relation for a system running in the *steady-state*:
+$$
+N=\lambda\cdot T
+$$
+where $N$ is the average number of customers (packets) in the system, $\lambda$ is the average arrival rate, and $T$ is the average time a customer (packet) spent in the system.

+I'm still figuring out how to query $N$ in Mosquitto.
+I will update this part soon.
+Please wait for my further notification on the Moodle bulletin.